Thoth1111/Thoth1111/README.md

 <br>
 <br>

-Hello, I'm a full-stack developer based in Nairobi Kenya and open to work remotely.
+Hello, I'm a full-stack developer based in Nairobi Kenya and currently available for hire and open to remote job opportunities.
 I have acquired skills in html, css, JavaScript and React.
 I'm also currently enrolled in Microverse, learning Ruby and Ruby on Rails.
 I'm self-driven, passionate about coding and tech and look forward to working on community based projects that help make life easier.

 <div>
   <summary>:zap: GitHub Stats</summary>